openebs-archive/openebs-docs/docs/tsg_iscsi.md

 iscsiadm: initiator reported error (12 - iSCSI driver not found.
 Please make sure it is loaded, and retry the operation)
 iscsiadm: Could not log into all portals
 ```
-**Then the issue is with difference in version between the kubelet and node.
-The following command can be used to determine this:**
+**You can use the following command to verify the issue.**
 ```
 root@worker1 ~ # iscsiadm -V
 iscsiadm version 2.0-873
 root@worker1 ~ # sudo docker exec kubelet iscsiadm -V
 iscsiadm version 2.0-874
 ```
-**Remove the iscsi from the host/node by using the following command:**
+**Remove iscsi from the host/node by using the following command.**
 ```
 service iscsid stop
 sudo apt remove open-iscsi
 ```
-**The above command will only remove iscsi from node.
-But the iscsi inside the kubelet will be running.Verify the same from the following command**
+**The above command only removes iSCSI from the node, but iSCSI inside the kubelet will be running.
+Verify using the following command.**
 ```
 root@worker1 ~ # iscsiadm -V
 -bash: /usr/bin/iscsiadm: No such file or directory